 How to Downgrade the iPhone 11

-If you’re noticing software problems on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, you can try downgrading to the previous version if the option is available.
+If you’re noticing software problems on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, note that you can no longer downgrade to an older version of iOS 13.

-If you’re unfamiliar with the downgrade process our guide will walk you through everything you need to know before you make the move.
+If you’re unfamiliar with the downgrade process our guide will walk you through everything you need to know for next time.

-For more on iOS 13.2, check out our guide.
+For more on iOS 13.3 and the beta, take a look at our guide.

 If you're moving up from iOS 12, you'll get iOS 13.0's nine security patches with your upgrade.
 Read about those here.